FamousMrChair/APCS/90_dequeue/README.md

-Priority list
+ Team Three Kevins: Kevin Li, Hamim Seam, Kevin Xiao
+ APCS
+ HW90 -- Deque
+ 2022-04-12
+ time spent: 1 hour

+We chose ArrayList because we saw LinkedList already implemented deque, so we thought we should use ArrayList for this

+Top priority because these are essential basic functions
-* addFirst / addLast
+* addFirst / addLast (done)
-* removeFirst / removeLast
+* removeFirst / removeLast (done)
-* peekFirst / peekLast
+* peekFirst / peekLast (done)
-* size
+* size (done)

+Second priority because these basically do what the above methods do but with a twist
-* poll methods
+* poll methods (done)
-* offer methods
+* offer methods (skipped because we can't know ArrayList's capacity)
-* getFirst / getLast
+* getFirst / getLast (done)
+---
+ Team Three Kevins: Kevin Li, Hamim Seam, Kevin Xiao
+ APCS
+ HW91 -- Deque
+ 2022-04-13
+ time spent: 1 hour

+Added first because they seemed doable and useful
+* iterator (done)
+* descendingIterator (done)
+* contains (done)

+Added because they were the only ones remaining
+* remove (skipped because it has the same functionality as removeFirstOccurence)
+* removeFirstOccurence (done)
+* removeLastOccurence (done)